 This Section of the regulations is intended to provide for the short term rentals of not more than (14) fourteen guest rooms, with the serving of meals.
-It is the intent of this Section to allow for these rentals, while still keeping the rural character of the Town intact.

 Country Inn as defined in these regulations may be permitted in Commercial, POR, VC and DD Zones as a Special Permit, under Section 9.2 of these regulations provided that in addition to these regulations the following requirements must be met.
 The applicant shall provide written confirmation from the Health Official, Building Official and Fire Marshall that all requirements of the applicable Health, Building and Fire Codes, as they apply the Bed and Breakfasts, can be met.